In this article...

-In this article, we explain Illinois workers' compensation law.
-The Illinois Workers' Compensation Act (820 ILCS 305, etal.) provides relief to employees who are injured in the course of their work.
+In this article, we explain the Illinois workers' compensation law.
+The Illinois Workers' Compensation Act (820 ILCS 305, etal.) provides relief to employees injured during their work.
 Injured employees can file a claim with the Illinois Workers' Compensation Commission ("IWCC"), which is the organization in charge of overseeing all workers' compensation claims.
-Benefits received through a workers' compensation claim are a portion of the employees’ wages for the period they're off work due to the injuries.
-The portion of wages received by the injured employee is typically determined by the extent and permanency of the injury (these variations will be discussed in our next Workers' Compensation article).
+Benefits received through a workers' compensation claim are a portion of the employee's wages for the period they're off work due to the injuries.
+The portion of wages received by the injured employee is typically determined by the extent and permanency of the injury (these variations will be discussed in our following Workers' Compensation article).

-While the following are injuries related to employee’s employment, they are not covered under Illinois law:
+While the following are injuries related to employees' employment, they are not covered under Illinois law:

 Employees should include the following information when reporting a work-related injury: